Retirees Get a Raise in Their Social Security Benefits

 The 2025 COLA in context Although the 2.5% COLA is lower than the 3.2% in 2024, it isn't far from the historical average.
 The COLA has averaged about 2.6% over the past 20 years.
 It went as low as 0.0% in 2010 and 2011 after the housing crisis and as high as 8.7% in 2023 when inflation spiked after COVID disruptions.

-As the 2025 COLA increase is in effect for your 2025 benefits, you actually get the increase in February.
-The first group to receive their Social Security checks were those with birth dates from the 1st to the 10th.
-The second group, born on the 11th through the 20th, will get their increased checks this week, and the last group, those born from the 21st through the 31st will get their checks on February 26.
+The first group to receive their Social Security checks are those with birth dates from the 1st to the 10th.
+The second group, born on the 11th through the 20th, will get their increased checks the third Wednesday of the month, and the last group, those born from the 21st through the 31st get their check on the fourth Wednesday of the month.

 Birth date on | Date of Payment | Row 0 - Cell 2 |